OmarElNaja/MyTour/README.md

 ### Finding
 #### Finding Streets
 Users can search for streets in a city.
-Minor spelling mistakes will still lead to the correct street being found.
+Minor spelling mistakes will not prevent the correct street being found.

 #### Finding Points of Interest (POI)
 Users can search for POI in a city.
-Minor spelling mistakes will still lead to the correct POI being found.
+Minor spelling mistakes will not prevent the correct POI being found.

 #### Finding Paths
 Users can use the interface to find the shortest path between two points.
 They have the option to click on the starting and ending intersections: